psibi/ground/chapter4/README.md

   stack to enable functions to work properly.
 * In memory, the stack starts at the top of the memory and grows downwards due to architectural considerations.
 (So "top of the stack" means bottom of the stack's memory.)
+[Read this article for understanding stack on x86](https://eli.thegreenplace.net/2011/02/04/where-the-top-of-the-stack-is-on-x86/)
 * Instruction that operate on stack: `pushp`, `popl`.
 * `%esp` - Stack register.
 Contains a pointer to the current top of the stack.